RedRubiksCube/project1/README.md

 Project information

  Subject:
-  Do rising CO2 emissions in the United States have a relation the quantity of natural and the rise of Financial Impact of these disasters.
+  Do rising CO2 emissions in the United States have a relation the quantity of natural disasters and the rise of Financial Impact of these disasters.

 Purpose:
   For our project, we would  like to compare the rise in CO2 emissions with the yearly financial impact of natural disasters.
 Is there a correlation, and if so what predictions     can we make about the current year, 5, 10, and 15 years in the future?